Sabrinas Organizing

 To clean the brass front feet, use this cleaning method.

 Then, I laid them on the plate with a paper towel and added a generous amount of ketchup to each brass metal.
 After waiting about 40 minutes, I scrubbed them with a toothbrush to clean off the grime.
 It worked pretty well.
 I have also used Lemon juice and baking soda to do this.
-Both methods worked well with a bit of elbow (Affiliate Link) grease.
+Both methods worked well with a bit of elbow (affiliate) grease.

 Reupholster the chair seats.